ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 3. For a **New profile**, click the down arrow.
 You can select a new IOPS tier, a custom profile, or dp2.
 For **Custom IOPS** or **dp2**, specify a new max IOPS based on the file share size.
 The file share price is automatically calculated based on your selection.
 4. Click **Save and continue**.

-### Updating allowed transit encryption modes in the UI
+### Updating allowed transit encryption modes in the console
 {: #fs-update-transit-encryption-ui}

 The owner of a share can change the allowed transit encryption modes.
 However, before this property can be changed, all bindings must be deleted.
 Deleting the bindings severs the network path between origin file share and accessor share, and puts the mount target that is attached to the accessor share in a failed state.
 For more information, see [Removing access to a file share from other accounts](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=ui).